Digital company behind Bollywood actor Poonam Pandey's death from cervical cancer issues apology - ExBulletin

 Digital company behind Bollywood actor Poonam Pandey's death from cervical cancer issues apology

-The digital agency behind Poonam Pandeys cervical awareness campaign cancer by faking her death, she apologized after a huge backlash.
+The digital agency behind Poonam Pandey's campaign to raise awareness about cervical cancer by faking her death has apologized after huge backlash.

-Digital agency Schbang said on its Instagram In view of this, they would like to offer their sincere apologies, especially to those who have been triggered by facing/facing a loved one's ordeals of any type of cancer.
+Digital agency Schbang said on its Instagram account that it would like to offer its deepest apologies, especially to those who were triggered by facing/facing a loved one the difficulties of any type of cancer .

-Schbang, however, also defended the campaign saying it was an action carried out by the mission of raise awareness about cervical cancer.
+Schbang, however, also defended the campaign saying it was an action carried out by the Cervical Cancer Awareness Mission.

 On February 2, a post from Pandey's official account, which has over 1.3 million followers, stated that she had died of cervical cancer at the age of 32.